geoffviola/geoffviola.github.io/_posts/2019-02-18-chrono-basics.md

 ## Overview

 I see `std::chrono` being rewritten in various projects.
 It is better to learn and understand its API than constantly learn new time APIs.
-The library is broken up into clocks which, provide time points, and durations.
+The library is broken up into clocks which provide time points, and durations.

 ## Clocks